bocchi-the-dev/Tsukika/README.md

 If you are not okay with me using your stuff or if you want your goodie(s) to be like as you want in this repository, make an github issue.

+## 🌸 Contributors
+Contributors are listed in the "Contributors" section of the website mentioned iin the about section.
+Thank you 💖

 ---